-As advertised previously, our next experiment is on an example with a Condorcet winner in order to show how CCB compares against RUCB when the condition required by RUCB is satisfied.
-The regret plots for the remaining algorithms were excluded here since they both perform substantially worse than either RUCB or CCB, as expected.
+The third experiment is an example with a Condorcet winner designed to show how CCB compares against RUCB when the condition required by RUCB is satisfied.
+The regret plots for SAVAGE and SCB were excluded here since they both perform substantially worse than either RUCB or CCB, as expected.
 This example was extracted in the same fashion as the example used in the ranker evaluation experiment detailed in Appendix B, with the sole difference that this time we ensured that one of the rankers is a Condorcet winner.
 The results, depicted in Figure 3, show that CCB enjoys a slight advantage over RUCB in this case.
 We attribute this to the careful process of identifying and utilizing the weaknesses of non-Copeland winners, as carried out by lines 12 and 18 of Algorithm 1.